STommydx/cp-templates/README.md

 # Competitive Programming Templates

-This repository contains templates that is commonly used in competitive programming.
-The templates aim to be as generic as possible, and are written in C++20 with modern C++ pratices.
-Unlike other template repositories, unit tests are also included to ensure correctness of the templates.
-In addition, the repository contains tool that aids compiling and packing source to single file for submission.
+Welcome to my Competitive Programming Templates repository.
+Here, you'll find a collection of commonly used templates for competitive programming.
+These templates are meticulously crafted in C++20, utilizing modern C++ practices to ensure efficiency and clarity.
+They aim to be as generic as possible to fit all use cases.
+Unlike many other template repositories, we go the extra mile by incorporating unit tests, guaranteeing the correctness and reliability of each template.
+Additionally, a convenient tool is provided to compile and pack your source code into a single file for submission.

 ## Included Templates